About San Telmo

 There is an explosion of new great restaurants on Mallorca during 2015.
 Here abcMallorca give you the 12 hottest restaurants right now.
 Reserve your table now! […] The HOTTEST New Restaurants on Mallorca, right now!

-This is considered to be one of the best restaurants in Port d’Andratx, offering a fusion of Italian and Asian influence with Austrian hospitality.
-Well worth a visit but reserve in advance. […] Trespais Restaurant in Port Andratx
+One of the best restaurants in Port d’Andratx, offering a fusion of Italian and Asian cuisine with Austrian hospitality.
+Well worth a visit! […] Trespais Restaurant in Port Andratx

 This modern restaurant, offers excellent views across the harbour and the town, serves Mediterranean cuisine at good value.
 The lobster paella has to be one of the best on Mallorca. […] Club de Vela Restaurant in Port d’Andratx